Ting-y/letsnach/README.md

-This is website is using with Bootstrap starter theme and content is hosting at wordpress.com, it renders by using[Astro](https://github.com/Ting-y/Astro)
+##Structure of this webiste
+- Theme: [Agency](http://startbootstrap.com/template-overviews/agency/) is a one page agency portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
+- content: wordpress.com
+- Render: [Astro](https://github.com/Ting-y/Astro) is a JavaScript framework to render REST API JSON to HTML

 [Agency](http://startbootstrap.com/template-overviews/agency/) is a one page agency portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).

-This theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, a responsive timeline, and a working PHP contact form.
+##Licences
+The source code of letsnach.ca is released under the Apache 2.0 license